saileshnankani/Map-Maker/README.md

 # Map-Maker
-Project for Software Engineering 101 at University of Waterloo.
-The aim of the project is to use Arduino to map the walls of a room or any large area using ultrasonic sensors and GPS.
+Arduino project for SE 101.
+The aim of the project is to use Arduino Mega to map the environment around you and measure distance from any object using ultrasonic sensors and GPS (SLAM).
 Contributors: Matheiu Godin, Sailesh Nankani, Shubhangi Raj